chlorophyll/node-wpe-webgl/README.md

 [![npm](https://img.shields.io/npm/dt/wpe-webgl.svg)]()
 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=55UJZHTXW8VTE)

+# Important
+You probably don't want this particular fork.
+The chlorophyll project adds tinkerboard ability, but due to specific requirements (floating point textures) it actually exposes a gles3 backed context but doesn't go all the way to supporting GLES3 generally.
+So, behavior in some cases is not as the caller might expect.

 Provides a WebGL rendering context for nodejs.
 It is displayed in a window or fullscreen, depending on your platform.

 # Notes